-- Headquarters, Federal Bureau of Investigation, Washington.
-D.C., Invited by SAIC National Security Division, to discuss my independent research wherein I categorized foreign adversaries targeting university research.
+- Federal Bureau of Investigation, headquarters, Washington.
+D.C., Invited by SAIC National Security Division

-- George Washington University Graduate School, Washington, DC (three-time invited classroom guest lecturer for ‘Economic Espionage’ course.
+- George Washington University Graduate School, Washington, DC (three-time invited guest lecturer)

-- Headquarters, U.S. Department of State, Director and Deputy Director, Overseas Security Advisory Council.
+- U.S. Department of State, Director and Deputy Director, Overseas Security Advisory Council.
 Washington.
-DC: Invited to discuss my research on ‘Distinguishing and Assessing Economic Espionage Adversaries Preying on the Private Sector’.
+DC:

 - In addition to the above, Mr. Moberly has been invited to make numerous other presentations to agriculture, chemical engineering, accounting, business, and economic faculty researchers, scientists, and research administrators at multiple universities, and private ‘think tanks’.

-Respectfully, my colleagues frequently describe me as a ‘thought leader’ insofar as, among other things, developing professional (trust) relationships with national and international firms, their executives, and security practitioners internationally, which in several instances lead to being nominated to hold-serve various appointments to professional association (volunteer) leadership.
+Service contributions to professional associations…respectfully, my colleagues frequently describe me as a ‘thought leader’ insofar as developing professional (trust-based) relationships with national and international firms, their executives, and security – asset protection practitioners, which in several instances lead to being nominated to hold-serve various appointments to professional association leadership, e.g.,

 - Intangible Asset Finance Society

-- Secured global subject matter experts to headline monthly, moderated, 60 minute telephonic – interactive seminars with Society membership.
+• Secured global subject matter experts to headline monthly 60 minute telephonic – interactive seminars produced for Society membership.

-- These monthly seminars contributed to the Society’s website going from 100+ monthly visitors to consistently 100k+ unique monthly visitors which translated as measurable global awareness, interest, and participation in Society initiatives.
+• These monthly seminars contributed to the Society’s website going from 100+ monthly visitors to consistently 100k+ unique monthly visitors which translated as measurable global awareness, interest, and participation in intangible asset initiatives.

-- American Society for Industrial Security International (Service to a professional Association)
+- American Society for Industrial Security International (where I served as)

 - Chair, Information Asset Protection Council

-- Security Education Symposia (Invited participant and group facilitator for six consecutive years.)
+- Education Symposia (Invited participant and group facilitator for six consecutive years.)

 - Chair, Academic Programs Council